 Today, our story comes from Scandinavia.
 Scandinavia, Sweden, Norway and Denmark… How far away these countries are from Tunisia!
-Further than Italy, France, Switzerland, Belgium, Germany or the Netherlands… Yet, tales have a tendency to be similar to one another.
+Further than Italy, France, Switzerland, Belgium, Germany or the Netherlands… Yet tales have a tendency to be similar to one another.
 This tale, for instance, is very similar to the tales of Juha*.

 When evening came, he dug it out again, placed it on his mule and went home.

 Before he entered his house, he dug a hole under the wall and buried the jar.
 He decided not to tell anyone.
-This was a blessing from God, and the people to whom this treasure belonged were dead.
+This was a blessing from God, and the people to whom this treasure belonged were long dead.
 But he feared someone might take the treasure from him if they knew about it, so he kept his mouth shut for the time being.

 However, his wife was very dear to him, and he couldn’t keep it from her.

-However, women love to gossip and cannot keep themselves from talking and sharing everything.
 The next morning, the farmer’s wife went to her neighbor and said:

 “Haven’t you heard?”